minejournal/starter-blog/content/blog/2019-12-16-japanese-memory-collection.md

 The next day:

-the temple, the graveyard, the blossom, the twisted branches of twisted trees, an old lady taking a picture of her old lover, me being asked to take their picture together: he was not very please: they were completely in love, the blossom again.
+the temple, the graveyard, the blossom, the twisted branches of twisted trees, an old lady taking a picture of her old lover, me being asked to take their picture together: he was not very please: they were completely in love, they blossom again.

 Up the graveyard: